RossaMania/tip-calculator-react/README.md

+Thank you for checking out my project!
+Connect with me on LinkedIn! https://www.linkedin.com/in/ross-clettenberg/

 # Tip Calculator

 ## I hate worrying about percentages and that feeling in my gut: Did I under tip?
 Did I over tip?
 Did I tip just right?
 Where did I put the decimal point again?